Easy Vegetarian Taco Soup

 Substitution Ideas

 - Corn– You can use fresh, canned, or frozen.
-I typically use frozen because that’s what I tend to have on hand.
-But any kind will do!
+I typically use canned because that’s what I tend to have on hand.
+I love that it adds a little sweetness to the soup.
+It helps balance out the aciditiy of the tomatoes.

 Taco Soup Serving Suggestions